Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Introduction

-We attempt to recover $\bbeta_0$ using two different methods: $(i)$ a Bayes-optimal approximate message passing (AMP) algorithm at prior $\pi$ (wee Section \ref{sec:AlgoLB}), and $(ii)$ an accelerated proximal gradient method to solve (\ref{convex-feasibility-prob}) (see Appendix \ref{app:numerical-comp-and-sim} for details).
+We attempt to recover $\bbeta_0$ using two different methods: $(i)$ an accelerated proximal gradient method to solve \eqref{convex-feasibility-prob}, and $(ii)$ a Bayes-optimal approximate message passing (Bayes-AMP) algorithm at prior $\pi$ (see Section \ref{sec:AlgoLB}).
+The former is a convex optimization method, while the latter is an efficient but non-convex procedure.
 We generate 500 independent realizations of the data, and for each realization, we attempt to recover $\bbeta_0$ by each method.
 In Table \ref{tbl:3pt-full-recovery}, we report the percentage of simulations in which full recovery was achieved by each method.
-For 495 of the 500 realizations of the data, Bayes-AMP achieved full recovery; that is, $\widehat \bbeta = \bbeta_0$ up to machine precision.
+For 498 of the 500 realizations of the data, Bayes-AMP achieved full recovery; that is, $\widehat \bbeta = \bbeta_0$ up to machine precision.
 In contrast, the convex procedure never fully recovered $\bbeta_0$.
-We also report the median, minimal, and maximal value of the relative estimation error $\|\widehat \bbeta - \bbeta_0\|^2 /\Var(\pi)$.
-Note that $\Var(\pi)$ is the squared estimation error achieved by the trivial and data-independent estimator which sets $\sqrt{p}\widehat \beta_j$ to the expectation of $\pi$ for all $j$.
+We also report the median, minimal, and maximal value of the relative estimation error $\|\widehat \bbeta - \bbeta_0\|^2 /\|\bbeta_0\|_2^2$.
 The relative errors displayed indicate that projection denoising never comes close to achieving exact recovery of the true parameter vector.

-This study supports the conclusion that estimator (\ref{convex-feasibility-prob}) is sub-optimal among polynomial-time estimators for the task of noiseless recovery of a parameter vector whose coordinates have known empirical distribution $\pi$.
-In fact, this paper rigorously establishes a substantially more powerful conclusion, namely, that \emph{any} convex estimator of the form (\ref{linear-cvx-estimator}) will with high-probability not only fail to recover the true signal, but also have estimation error lower-bounded by a constant (we refer to Section \ref{sec:ConvexLB} for precise asymptotic statements).
-This constant is also reported in Table \ref{tbl:3pt-full-recovery} and is nearly in agreement with the median estimation error observed in our simulations for the convex procedure.
-(This agreement supports our intuition that $\rho(\bbeta) = \mathbb{I}_C(\bbeta)$ is a nearly optimal convex choice of $\rho$.)
-In contrast with convex procedures, we can prove that Bayes-AMP achieves vanishingly small reconstruction error in the current setting with probability approaching 1.
+This study supports the perhaps surprising conclusion that estimator \eqref{convex-feasibility-prob} is sub-optimal among polynomial-time estimators for the task of noiseless recovery of a parameter vector whose coordinates have known empirical distribution $\pi$.
+In fact, this paper rigorously establishes a substantially more powerful conclusions, namely, that \emph{(i)} \emph{any} convex estimator of the form \eqref{linear-cvx-estimator} will with high-probability not only fail to recover the true signal, but also have estimation error lower-bounded by a constant (we refer to Section \ref{sec:lower-bounds-and-benchmarks} for precise asymptotic statements).
+This lower bound is reported in Table \ref{tbl:3pt-full-recovery}.
+Thus, in this case full recovery is possible both information theoretically and in polynomial-time but not via convex procedures.
+As we will see, this gap is driven by the non log-concavity of $\pi$.
+In fact, the convex estimator \eqref{convex-feasibility-prob} is suboptimal with respect to $\ell_2$-estimation error even among convex procedures.